nilearn/dev-days-2020/software_days.md

 that underly nilearn.
 Its goal is to empower new developers and maintainers.

-[All the talks will be brodcasted on Youtube]https://www.youtube.com/channel/UCU6BMAi2zOhNFnDkbdevmPw/live
+[All the talks will be brodcasted on Youtube.
+Click here]https://www.youtube.com/channel/UCU6BMAi2zOhNFnDkbdevmPw/live

 ### Confirmed Speakers